top of page

 Sexual & Reproductive Health

 Adolescents and youth should understand and exercise their sexual and reproductive rights and health.
-AEE Rwanda projects educate both female and male youth on sexual health and rights through mixed-gender groups and female-only safe-space groups.
-Mentors and linkage facilitators serve as trusted advisors to youth members and can refer them to health services when needed.
+AEE Rwanda projects educate both female and male youth on sexual health and rights through mixed-gender and female-only safe-space groups.
+Mentors and linkage facilitators act as trusted advisors and can refer youth to health services when needed.
+Anti-gender-based violence (GBV) prevention is a key component of AEE Rwanda’s projects for all age groups.

 HIV

-AEE Rwanda works to reduce new HIV infections and empower people with HIV to enjoy full lives.
-Our projects mobilise at-risk youths and communities to know their HIV status through regular testing.
-Community health workers and linkage coordinators help HIV+ youth to access the available services and work with the local clinics to reduce stigmatisation and create an environment conducive to adhering to treatment.
+AEE Rwanda works to reduce new HIV infections and empower people with HIV to live full lives.
+Our projects mobilize at-risk youth and communities to know their HIV status through regular testing.
+Community health workers and linkage facilitators assist HIV+ youth in accessing available services and collaborate with local health facilities to reduce stigmatization, creating an environment conducive to treatment adherence.
+At-risk young women are enrolled in pre-exposure prophylaxis (PrEP) programs to reduce their risk of HIV infection.
+Young men are encouraged to consider voluntary medical male circumcision, a procedure shown to significantly lower their risk of infection.

 Community Health Workers